ga-wdi-boston/wdi_7_angular_assessment/README.md

 > for a RESTful POST action.
 > For example, a UsersController
 > would expect a `user` parameter,
-> as in the second example.
+> so only the second example would be valid.